 The fresh milk produced by their 35 cow herd benefits from the cold, clean air surrounding it.
 If they were in the Swiss alps their product would be valued for it's unique flavor and quality.

-Combs farm sits nestled in the high hills of Colrain, Massachusetts helping it to produce some of the freshest milk around.
+Coombs Hill Farm sits nestled in the high hills of Colrain, Massachusetts helping it to produce some of the freshest milk around.

 Farther south Jordan Dairy in Rutland, MA is seeing the older generations like Warren and Wayne Jordan transferring the heavy lifting to Wayne’s sons, Randy and Brian.